Angular-Wave/angular.ts/README.md

 this project aims to preserve, modernise, and expand the original [AngularJS](https://github.com/angular/angular.js) framework to what it could or should have been.
 While building on the core features of the original, AngularTS is not a drop-in replacement or an LTS version.
 Nor does it aim to be an Angular 2 of sorts, as there are sufficient number of alternatives in that space.
-Rather, AngularTS takes the three core battle-tested pillars of the original -- a string-interpolation engine, dependency injection, two-way data-binding -- and adopts them to [Modern Web](https://modern-web.dev/) principles for rapid, fun, and reliable web-development.
+Rather, AngularTS takes the three core battle-tested pillars of the original &ndash;  a string-interpolation engine, dependency injection, two-way data-binding &ndash;  and adopts them to [Modern Web](https://modern-web.dev/) principles for rapid, fun, and reliable web-development.

 AngularTS lets you write client-side web applications as if you had a smarter browser.
 It lets you